-Q&A with Tomer Heymann on January 12Enter the world of Ohad Naharin, renowned choreographer and artistic director of the Batsheva Dance Company.
+Demonstrations by Gaga teacher Doron Perk at the 2:15pm screenings on 2/24 and 2/25Enter the world of Ohad Naharin, renowned choreographer and artistic director of the Batsheva Dance Company.
 Eight years in the making, this high-energy documentary immerses the audience in the creative process behind Batsheva’s unique performances.

 Q&As with Danae ElonIn 2005, the Greek Orthodox Patriarch in Jerusalem was accused of selling properties to Jewish Settlers.
 He was deposed and confined to his room in the Old City for eleven years.
 Documentarian Danae Elon (Another Road Home, P.S.
 Jerusalem) forges a special relationship with the Patriarch to unravel the twisted story.

 Q&As with Nili Tal & Laurel ChitenAfflicted with a rare genetic disease, nine-year-old Nur has only one chance of survival: crossing the border from Gaza into Israel, where doctors are capable of performing a liver transplant.
 This documentary from filmmaker Nili Tal (Ukraine Brides, Etched in My Body, Sixty and the City) demonstrates the transformative power of humanity and hope.
 Screening with: My Travels with Oliver (Laurel Chiten, 7m).